jeyaprakash88/Python-Car-Insurance-Prediction/README.md

 ## Usage

 1. Clone this repository.
-2. Open the `22081255_CW1_code.ipynb` file in a Jupyter notebook environment.
+2. Open the `PYTHON_CODE.ipynb` file in a Jupyter notebook environment.
 3. Execute the notebook to reproduce the analysis and predictions.

 ## License

-[License details or reference to a LICENSE file]
+This project is licensed under the [MIT License](LICENSE), offering you the freedom to adapt and modify it to suit your unique needs.
+[Click here](LICENSE) to view the full license.

+Explore, adapt, and utilize this project as a launchpad for crafting your own interactive Streamlit dashboards.
+Here's to illuminating data exploration!